PHI of Sacred Heart Rehabilitation Center Patients Exposed Due to Phishing Attack

-Sacred Heart Rehabilitation Center also offered all patients whose PHI was compromised free credit monitoring and identity theft protection services for one year.
-All patients were advised to keep track of their financial accounts and explanation of benefits statements and beware of hints of PHI misuse.
-Up to now, the rehab center has not received reports of PHI misuse.
+Sacred Heart Rehabilitation Center has offered all patients whose PHI was compromised free credit monitoring and identity theft protection services for one year.
+All patients were advised to keep an eye on their financial accounts and explanation of benefits statements and should look for signs of PHI misuse.
+Up to now, the rehab center has not received any reports of PHI misuse.

-To minimize the risk of other successful phishing attacks, extra security controls must be implemented and workers must undergo further security awareness training.
+To minimize the risk of successful phishing attacks, extra security controls have been implemented and workers are being provided with further security awareness training.

-Healthcare organizations in Michigan did not have a great ending for the year 2018.
-Blue Cross Blue Shield of Michigan just reported two data breaches in December that affected over 16,000 people.
-Kent County Community Mental Health Authority also reported a phishing attack, which impacted 2,200 persons.
+Healthcare organizations in Michigan did not have a great end to 2018.
+Blue Cross Blue Shield of Michigan reported two data breaches in December that affected over 16,000 people and Kent County Community Mental Health Authority also reported a phishing attack, which impacted 2,200 patients.